Update on assessments for Award Year Students in Design & Visual Arts and Film & Media published today. Read more… twitter.com/i/web/status/1…

-The Institute takes its responsibilities under the Data Protection Act (DPA) seriously and will only process personal data in accordance with the Act.
+The Institute takes its responsibilities under the Data Protection Act (DPA) and the EU’s General Data Protection Regulations seriously and will only process personal data in accordance with the Act.
 Under the DPA you have the right to access your personal data held by the Institute.
-Further information about this is available at in the Freedom of Information section of this site.
+Further information about this is available from the Freedom of Information section of this site.

 *An IP address is a unique number or address given to every computer or device when it connects to a network allowing it to be identified and communicated with.